 Day 5 to 7: Guanacaste – Papagayo Peninsula & Diamante Eco Park

-Leaving the central region of Costa Rica behind, we started our long trip to the Pacific coast in the north-western Costa Rican province Guanacaste.
+Leaving the central region of Costa Rica behind, we started our long trip to the Pacific coast in the northwestern Costa Rican province Guanacaste.
 But the long bus ride itself was an experience as well.
 For quite a while, we followed the huge lake Laguna de Arenal in a northern direction over narrow gravel roads climbing uphill over spectacular mountain ranges while enjoying the view downhill over the green and wide meadows of Costa Rica’s cattle country of Guanacaste.
 Our final destination was the peninsula of Papagayo that is the home of several extraordinary luxurious and gay-friendly hotels.
 And, you already know from previous trips, we love some good adrenalin shots as well.
 Just about one hour from Papagayo, we visited the Diamante Eco Park & Animal Sanctuary offering an incredible Superman Zip Lining with a stunning view over the deep blue Pacific Ocean.
-During our visit to the animal sanctuary afterward, we were able to see some of the most beautiful birds in the world, Toucans.
+During our visit to the animal sanctuary afterward, we could see some of the most beautiful birds in the world, Toucans.

 Day 7 to 10: Perfect Gay Honeymoon at Casa Chameleon at Las Catalinas

 Ocean View 5*- Resort – Casa Chameleon at Las Catalinas

 On our Gay Travel Guide Costa Rica, we collect all information: Gay-friendly hotels, flights, and tips for the best adrenaline experiences.
 The guide for Costa Rica will be continuously updated, so you will always find the most updated information, links, and photos.
-Enjoy reading, planning and booking of your gaycation in Central America.
+Enjoy reading, planning, and booking your gaycation in Central America.

 Day 10 to 12: Monteverde – Cloud Forest at Selvatura Park